teuben/dc2021/README.md

 ## Data needed

-We use the M100 data set as described in CASA's wiki, but since this data is 23 GB, it can be culled down to 100MB, which can be easily downloaded from ....
-These are 3 datasets: ALMA 12m, ALMA 7m and ALMA ACA (single dish), each with 70 channels of 5 km/s width.
+We use the M100 data set as described in CASA's wiki, but since this data is 23 GB, it can be culled down to 100MB, which can be easily downloaded from http://admit.astro.umd.edu/~teuben/QAC/qac_bench5.tar.gz   These are 3 datasets: ALMA 12m, ALMA 7m and ALMA ACA (single dish), each with 70 channels of 5 km/s width.

+* ALMA
+* PHANGS-ALMA (CO(2-1))

 ## Software